-- Education - What type of consequence will assist the student in understanding why the commitment and/or policy violated is important? - What type of consequences will either cause or reaffirm the student's reflection on his or her behavior? - o What impact does the student's behavior have on him or her and the campus community? - Restitution - What consequence will make the student or community whole, as if the behavior had never happened? - Duty to Community - What consequence will serve as a deterrent to future behavior of the student and other members of the ACU community? - What consequence is necessary to communicate to the student the seriousness of the violation, signify to the ACU community that this type of behavior is unacceptable, and reassure the community that the University will uphold others' accountability to their responsibilities? - What consequence is necessary to encapsulate the shock or insult the community feels as a result of a particular act?
+What consequence will make the student or community whole, as if the behavior had never happened?

+• Duty to Community

+- What consequence will serve as a deterrent to future behavior of the student and other members of the ACU community? - What consequence is necessary to communicate to the student the seriousness of the violation, signify to the ACU community that this type of behavior is unacceptable, and reassure the community that the University will uphold others' accountability to their responsibilities? - What consequence is necessary to encapsulate the shock or insult the community feels as a result of a particular act?

-^P Adapted from The Bruin Guide, Belmont University, Nashville, TN.
+P Adapted from The Bruin Guide, Belmont University, Nashville, TN.
 Used with permission.